 There was no shortage of strong case studies at this year’s Channel Innovation Awards that reflected the important role channel partners play in an organization’s digital transformation.

-But with an overdue recession looming over the country and the rest of the world, an energetic Michael O’Neil, senior channel consultant for NPD Group, reminded guests during a workshop prior to the CIA Awards that the primary thing that will sustain the channel during a downturn is a sincere focus on digital transformation.
+But with an overdue recession looming over the country and the rest of the world, Michael O’Neil, senior channel consultant for NPD Group, told a gathering of the Canadian Channel Chiefs Council that the primary thing that will sustain the channel during a downturn is a sincere focus on digital transformation.

 This is easier said than done, of course, and the circumstances under which partners will have to operate under will be less than ideal.